 The size of the changeset was around 100 lines of code and it involved seven files.
-Gousios, Pinzger & Van Deursen (2014) showed that the number of total lines changed by pull requests is on average less than 500, with a median of 20.
+Gousios et al. showed that the number of total lines changed by pull requests is on average less than 500, with a median of 20 (Gousios et al., 2014).
 Thus, the number of lines of the changeset used in this study is between the median and the average.
-Our changeset size is also consistent with recent research which found that code review is highly effective on smaller changes (Baum, Schneider & Bacchelli, 2019) and rewiewability can be empirically defined through several factors, one being change size (Ram et al., 2018)

-Post-experiment questionnaire

-In the last phase participants were asked to answer a post-experiment questionnaire.
-Questions are showed in the section "Results," RQ3: Q1-Q4 were about changeunderstanding, while Q5-Q12 involved subjects' opinions about changeset comprehension and its correctness, rationale, understanding, etc. Q5-Q12 were a summary of interesting aspects that developers need to grasp in a code change, as mentioned in the study of Tao et al. (2012).
-The answers must be provided in a Likert scale (Oppenheim, 2000) ranging from "Strongly disagree" (1) to "Strongly agree" (5).
+4 - Post-experiment questionnaire.
+In the last phase participants were asked to answer the questions shown in Table 4.
+Questions Q1 to Q4 were about change-understanding, while Q5 to Q12 involved subjects' opinions about changeset comprehension and its correctness, rationale, understanding, etc. Q5 to Q12 were a summary of interesting aspects that developers need to grasp in a code change, as mentioned in the study of Tao et al. (2012).
+The answers must be provided in a Likert scale (Oppenheim, 2000) ranging from 'Strongly disagree' (1) to 'Strongly agree' (5).

-Outcome measurements
+286 4.7 Outcome measurements

-Effectiveness, false positives, suggested improvements
+Effectiveness, false positives, suggested improvements.
 Subjects were asked to comment a pull request in the pull request discussion or in-line comment in a commit belonging to that pull request.

 The number of comments addressing functional issues was counted as the effectiveness.
-At the same time, we also measured false positives (i.e., comments in pull request that do not address a real issue in the code) and suggested improvements (i.e., remarks on other non-critical non-functional issues).
-We distinguished suggested improvements and false positives from the comments that correctly addressed an issue because the three functional defects were intentionally put in the source code.
-Comments that did not directly and correctly tackle one of these three issues were classified either as false positives or suggested improvements.
-They were classified by the first author by looking at the description provided by the subject.
-A correctly identified issue needs to highlight the problem, and optionally provide a short description.
+At the same 289 time, we also measured false positives (i.e., comments in pull request that do not address a real issue in 290 the code) and suggested improvements (i.e., remarks on other non-critical non-functional issues).
+We 291 distinguished suggested improvements and false positives from the comments that correctly addressed 292 an issue because the three functional defects were intentionally put in the source code.
+Comments that 293 did not directly and correctly tackle one of these three issues were classified either as false positives or 294 suggested improvements.
+They were classified by the first author by looking at the description provided 295 by the subject.
+A correctly identified issue needs to highlight the problem, and optionally provide a short 296 description.
+297

-Time
+Time.
 Having the screencast of the whole experiment, as well as using tools that give time measures, we gathered the following measurements:

-- Time for Task 2, in particular: - total time Eclipse is [opened/active] - total time the user is [active/reading/typing]; as collected by WatchDog (section "Tasks of the Experiment"). - Total net time for Task 3, defined as from when the subject opens a pull request until when (s)he completes the review, purged of eventual breaks. - Defect lifetime, defined as the period during which a defect continues to exist.
+- Time for Task 2, in particular: - total time Eclipse is [opened/active] - total time the user is [active/reading/typing]; - as collected by WatchDog (Section 4.6). - Total net time for Task 3, defined as from when the subject opens a pull request until when (s)he completes the review, purged of eventual breaks. - Defect lifetime, defined as the period during which a defect continues to exist.
 It is measured from the moment the subject opens a pull request to when (s)he writes a comment that correctly identifies the issue.
 For the case of multiple comments on the same pull request, this is the time between finishing with one defect and addressing the next.
-A similar measure was previously used by Prechelt & Tichy (1998).

-All the above measures are collected in seconds elapsed.
+A similar measure was previously used - by Prechelt and Tichy (1998). - All the above measures are collected in seconds elapsed.

-Change-understanding

-In this experiment, change understanding was measured by means of a questionnaire submitted to participants post review activity, as mentioned in Task 4 in the section "Tasks of the Experiment."
-Questions are shown in the section "Results," RQ3, from Q1 to Q4.
+Change-understanding.
+In this experiment, change understanding was measured by means of a questionnaire submitted to participants post review activity, as mentioned in Task 4 in Section 4.6.
+Questions are shown in Table 4 from Q1 to Q4.
 Its aim is to evaluate differences in change-understanding.
 A similar technique was used by Binkley et al. (2013).